-A Controlling Body may impose a sanction upon a Player, Club or Team for a breach of any obligation imposed under this Law 24.
+A Controlling Body (here: AFLG Affiliates) may impose a sanction upon a Player, Club or Team for a breach of any obligation imposed under this Law 24, unless the player is waiting for medical assistance (e.g. ambulance) or is otherwise not able to leave the playing surface quickly due to the injury involved.